-As a UMN Advocate, you can help increase funding for University of Minnesota through emails to elected officials, events, and other coordinated efforts.
-The University’s Government Relations team will provide opportunities for you to build relationships with your legislators and learn new advocacy skills.
+As a UMN Advocate, you can help increase funding for University of Minnesota.
 Whether you join us for U of M Day at the Capitol or prefer to take action from home, you can strengthen the future of the University.

-The Minnesota Legislature convened on January 3; nearly 30% of legislators are new to the State Capitol.
+The Minnesota Legislature has adjourned until February 12, 2024.
 Although 54 legislators are alumni of the University of Minnesota, many new legislators are not familiar with the important University work that relies on state funding.
-This session, we need your help educating this new legislature about the University’s statewide impact.
+In the upcoming session, we need your help educating this new legislature about the University’s statewide impact.

 A thoughtful email illustrating a personal story often makes a great impression.

 - Find your legislator.

 - Why the U of M?